 His ability to seamlessly blend comedic absurdity is evident in his recent work for Direct Auto, NY Lottery, and Serta.
 Meanwhile, Aaron’s brilliance extends beyond humor, as he effortlessly transitions to crafting narratives that tug at our heartstrings for brands such as Macy’s, Kerrygold and Coca-Cola.
 This is what sets Aaron apart - his penchant for moving between these two scales of comedy, creating a brand of earnest humor that resonates with a wide audience and keeps clients coming back to work with him

-Beyond advertising, Aaron’s short films “Everything's Gone Green” and “Mary” were screened at the SUndance Film Festival, he stepped in front of the camera as kip in the cult favorite “Napoleon Dynamite”, and his photography has been published in several books, as well as exhibited in solo shows in New Orleans, Paris and Milan and group shows in Los Angeles and Buenos Aires.
+Beyond advertising, Aaron’s short films “Everything's Gone Green” and “Mary” screened at the Sundance Film Festival.
+He also stepped in front of the camera as Kip in the cult favorite “Napoleon Dynamite”, while his photography has been published in several books in addition to exhibitions in New Orleans, Paris and Milan, Los Angeles and Buenos Aires.